-Initial Notification: Please mark the boxes below to show which materials were discussed with you at admission or any other time. □ Consent for Services □ Freedom of Choice ☐ "Guide to Medi-Cal Mental Health Services" (copy available upon request) (maroon pamphlet - copy available upon request) ☐ Advance Directive Information (for age 18+ & when client turns 18) Have you ever created an Advance Directive? □Yes □No If yes, may we have a copy for our records? $\Box$ Yes $\Box$ No If no, may we support you to create one? $\Box$ Yes $\Box$ No Beneficiary Problem Resolution Information ☐ Maintaining a Welcoming & Safe Place (not a State-required informing material) □ Notice of Privacy Practices (HIPAA document) Beneficiary Signature: (or legal representative, if applicable) Date: Clinician/Staff Witness Initials: Date: Annual Notification: Your provider must remind you each year that the materials listed above are available for your review.
-Please put your initials and the date in a box below to show when that happens.
-Initials & date: Initials & date: Initials & date: Initials & date: Use one box every year (see above) for the heneficiary 's initials & date (or their legal representative)
+Initial Notification: Please mark the boxes below to show which materials were discussed with you at admission or any other time. • Freedom of Choice "Guide to Medi-Cal Mental Health Services" (copy available upon request) Member Handbook for Alameda County Medi-Cal Recipients Needing Behavioral Health Services (maroon pamphlet - copy available upon request) Provider List for Alameda County Behavioral Health Plan (copy available upon request) Confidentiality & Privacy ☐ Advance Directive Information (for age 18+ & when client turns 18) Have you ever created an Advance Directive?
+Yes No If yes, may we have a copy for our records?
+Yes No If no, may we support you to create one?
+Yes No - □ Notice of Privacy Practices (HIPAA document) Beneficiary Signature: Data (or legal representative, if applicable) Date: Clinician/Staff Witness Initials: Date: · Annual Notification: Your provider must remind you each year that the materials listed above are available for your review.
+Please put your initials and the date in a box below to show when that happens. y Initials & date: Initials & date: Initials & date: Initials & date: Use one box every year (see above) for the beneficiary's initials & date (or their legal representative).